-The BE degree program requires a minimum of nine courses beyond the requirements for the AB degree.
+The BE degree requires a minimum of nine courses beyond the requirements for the engineering sciences (AB) major.
 At least six courses must have significant engineering design content.
 Additional required courses and electives include those in mathematics, basic science, and engineering sciences.
-Only MATH 3, MATH 3, MATH 13, PHYS 13, and CHEM 5 may be taken under the Non-Recording Option for the BE.
+Only MATH 3, MATH 8, MATH 13, PHYS 13, and CHEM 5 may be taken under the Non-Recording Option for the BE.
 Detailed information for enrolled BE students about specific courses that satisfy accreditation and degree requirements can be found on the BE Program Plan spreadsheet, available on ThayerExpress (express.thayer.dartmouth.edu).
+Please note that while the requirements outlined below identify individual courses, the BE Program Plan spreadsheet converts these course units to credit hours for proper accounting for ABET accreditation.